 Many patients of Dr. Wallace feel like they can be less self-conscious and even confident about the appearance of their genitals after labiaplasty, without worrying about their appearance.
 Contact us now to set up your complimentary consultation with Dr. Wallace.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and are considering a labiaplasty procedure, then A New Reflection Cosmetic Surgery Center could be the right facility for you.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and are considering a labiaplasty procedure, then Charles A. Wallace, MD could be the right facility for you.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!